 This collection of images displays the various stages of plaque-type morphea across different skin tones, with progression from

 the erythematous/edematous phase to hyperpigmented scarred plaques.
 Notice that in darker skin tones the latter stage is hallmarked by ill-defined central hypopigmentation with peripheral hyperpigmentation.
-Persistent activity can be discerned by presence of a violaceous peripheral rim to lesions, which is absent in these last two images.
+Persistent activity can be discerned by presence of a violaceous peripheral rim to lesions, which is absent in some of the images.

 In this collection of photos, active morphea is appreciated in all skin tones.
-Notice the bottom left image—it is notable for the slate gray hyperpigmentation centrally with peripheral rim of erythema in a lighter skinned patient.
-Now notice the bottom right image—it displays subtle atrophy, hallmarked by presence of telangiectasia and mild erythema throughout the lesion extending to 5th digit in a darker toned patient.
+Notable in some of the images: the slate gray hyperpigmentation centrally with peripheral rim of erythema in a lighter skinned patient; subtle atrophy, hallmarked by presence of telangiectasia and mild erythema throughout the lesion extending to 5th digit in a darker toned patient.

 Log into your JDD account to access high resolution images and request permissions.